vilmosz/ecc/README.md

 Then, using his 2 points, _P(19, 97)_ and _Q(27, 81)_, he does the modulo addition (`modk-add`) over the 𝔽<sub>k</sub> = 𝔽<sub>103</sub> field: _R = P + Q_, which gives _R = R(61, 90)_.
 Note the result under the `modk-add` hash in the JSON result.
 He also does the modulo multiplication (`modk-mul`): _S = nP_, using _n = 3_ and _P(19, 97)_, which gives _S = S(63, 46)_.
 Note the result under the `modk-mul` hash in the JSON result.

 <p align="center"><b>[END OF COURSEWORK ASSIGNMENT 1]</b></p>

+## Coursework assignment 2

+__IMPORTANT:__ This coursework builds on the first coursework and assumes that you have an understanding of what Elliptic Curve Cryptography (ECC) is and how it works.
+Furthermore, it reuses the curve you were given in coursework 1 and the point you had to use for modular multiplication.
+So, please refer to the email you received that contains the unique set of numbers you used for coursework 1.

+The aim of this coursework is to show evidence of understanding of the Elliptic curve Diffie-Hellman (ECDH) key exchange protocol, which allows two parties, each having an elliptic curve public–private key pair, to establish a shared secret over an insecure channel.
+This shared secret may be directly used as a key, or to derive another key which can then be used to encrypt subsequent communications using a symmetric key cipher.
+It is a variant of the Diffie-Hellman protocol using elliptic curve cryptography.

+The following example will illustrate how a key establishment is made.
+Suppose Alice wants to establish a shared key with Bob, but the only channel available for them may be eavesdropped by a third party.
+Initially, the domain parameters (that is, _(k, a, b, G)_) must be agreed upon.

+`
+_a_ and _b_ deteremine the curve and are the same that you were given in Coursework 1. _k_ restricts the curve to a prime field 𝔽<sub>k</sub> and is the same that you were given in Coursework 1. _G_ is a generator, a point in the field, that you should use to be the same as _P_, that you you used in Coursework 1 for the modular multiplication.
+`

+Also, each party must have a key pair suitable for elliptic curve cryptography, consisting of a private key _d_ (a randomly selected integer in the interval _(1, n-1]_, where _n_ is the order of the field) and a public key _Q_ (where _Q = dG_, that is, the result of adding _G_ together _d_ times).
+Let Alice's key pair be _(d<sub>A</sub>, Q<sub>A</sub>) and Bob's key pair be _(d<sub>B</sub>}, Q<sub>B</sub>).
+Each party must know the other party's public key prior to execution of the protocol.

+Alice computes _(x<sub>k</sub>, y<sub>>k</sub>) = d<sub>A<sub/>Q<sub>B</sub>.
+Bob computes (x<sub>k</sub>, y<sub>k</sub>)=d<sub>BQ<sub>A</sub>.
+The shared secret is x_{k}

+<p align="center"><b>[END OF COURSEWORK ASSIGNMENT 2]</b></p>